-Macy’s heads into holidays strong, boosts guidance for 2022
+Macy’s heads into holidays strongly, boosts 2022 guidance

 Online sales fell 9% compared with the third quarter of 2021, but they were up 35% compared with the third quarter of 2019.

-Macy’s took a blow at the beginning of the pandemic as it was forced to close it stores for a few months, but sales rebounded when Americans began to refurnish homes or buy casual clothing as they stayed close to home.
+Macy’s took a blow at the beginning of the pandemic as it was forced to close it stores for a few months, but sales rebounded in 2021 when Americans began to refurnish homes or buy casual clothing as they stayed close to home.

 But Americans have dramatically shifted away from pandemic-fueled spending as the virus has eased, and that has left a number of retailers with excess inventory unable to sell and thus had to be discounted.
 Surging prices on food and rent have also redirected spending toward necessities like groceries and gasoline, which hurts stores like Macy’s.

 In August, Macy’s said it cut orders where it could to better sync with customer demand, but that inventory in some categories remained high.
-It has cut prices to clear than inventory, which will cut into company profits.
+It has also cut prices to clear than inventory.

+Rival department store Kohl’s also reported third quarter earnings and shares sank 4%, despite beating expectations, after it withdrew guidance for the year.

+There is a lot going on outside of sales at the retailer, based in Menomonee Falls, Wisconsin.
+CEO Michelle Gass said this month she’s leaving for the top post at The Gap.
+There has also been heavy pressure from big stakeholders in the company for changes in leadership.